-Learn how to modify the document visually before the OCR takes place by creating an image enhancement profile.
+Watch our video to learn how to modify the document visually before the OCR takes place by creating an image enhancement profile in ABBYY FlexiCapture.

 Hello, today I’d like to show you ABBYY FlexiCapture’s image enhancement profiles.
 Now, image enhancing can do a number of different things, including flipping, or increasing resolution, or modifying the visual appearance of a document, but let me explain it to you here in the terms of a batch.
 Here I have a few different documents, and you can see these first two documents are typical structured documents, and actually, so if this last one.
 But the problem is this last one, and a number of different samples that I have have been flipped.